 Before we dig in, it’s important to note that behavioral expectations are grounded in norms that may not reflect the true diversity of our country.
-We know that Black and brown children tend to be held to standards beyond their given age as a result of underlying biases.
+We know that Black and brown children tend to be held to standards beyond their given age due to underlying biases.
 In many contexts, and for various reasons, adults in schools are less likely to show the same willingness to understand the behavior and motivations of Black and brown students and thoughtfully respond as they do with their White peers.
-When we discuss behavior, we also need to be mindful of how our own experiences/biases may be impacting us and how systems present differently for students of color.
+When discussing behavior, we also need to be mindful of how our own experiences/biases may impact us and how systems present differently for students of color.

 The Four Functions of Behavior

-All behavior can be categorized into four functions, and each function has a range of appropriate responses.
+All behavior can be categorized into four functions, each with a range of appropriate responses.
 Let’s take a closer look at each:

 |Escape/ Avoidance||An individual can escape or avoid difficult or unpleasant tasks, activities, or interactions by engaging in problem behaviors.||Students who transition to school for the first time struggle with readiness behaviors and following transitions/directions that are not student-directed.|

 |Access to Tangible Items||Individuals can engage in some behaviors to obtain access to tangible items/objects or gain access to desired activities.||Students struggling with adaptive skills (e.g., waiting, appropriately tolerating when a requested item is unavailable immediately) engage in tantrums or screaming.|

 |Attention- Seeking||An individual may engage in a behavior to gain social attention or a reaction from peers or adults around him/her (this can be positive or negative attention).||Students may call out to get their peers to look at them, laugh at them, or gain attention from the adult(s) in the room.|